-When I was in Rome with Monograms (read Rome and Paris the Easy Way and Mmmmm, Rome.
-A Fabulous Trastevere Food Tour) I spent a wonderful evening learning to make two of Italy's most iconic foods: gelato and pizza.
+When I was in Rome with Monograms (read Rome and Paris in One Trip and A Fabulous Trastevere Food Tour) I spent a wonderful evening learning to make two of Italy's most iconic foods: gelato and pizza.
 I participated in the InRome Pizza Making & Gelato Class.

 A perfect evening.
 A perfect meal.